-Diversity Science Research Experience at the University of Washington
+Diversity Science Research Experience

 The Diversity Science Research Experience is a 10-week program led by Sapna Cheryan, Stephanie A. Fryberg, Cheryl Kaiser, Cynthia Levine and Kristina Olson.
 The program prepares students to apply to graduate school and engage in the research process firsthand.
 Students are paired with a research mentor who will provide research training in Psychology and familiarize students on the methods of academic research.
 In addition to working with a faculty member, and/or a graduate student, scholars will also attend weekly discussions surrounding professional development and academic advancement.
 Scholars in the program will have the opportunity to be involved in a research project, conduct collaborative research, and present their findings to faculty and their peers.

 Our primary objective is to provide opportunities for students to learn about and engage in the kind of research that happens in psychology research programs.
 In this way, we aim to increase the odds that our undergraduates will be competitive in applying to graduate school in psychology.

 • Participate in hands on research in a University of Washington faculty member’s lab